ArchangelX360/ycsb-visualization/README.md

 ##### Database

-The storage process, as it is implemented, should work regardless of the database.
+The storage process, as it is implemented, should work regardless of the database thus you can use your custom adapters.
 However, it has been tested with memcached only.